Barton (1801 ship): Career

 The report below suggests that Barton returned to British ownership, but it is not clear how.
 Moreover, she did not reappear in Lloyd's Register with changed data until 1810.

-A report from Charleston, South Carolina, stated that the master of the British vessel Barton had come from Guadeloupe and had reported to the Collector of the Customs at Charleston that a French privateer had captured an American ship and a brig, both of New York.
+A report in 1804 from Charleston, South Carolina, stated that the master of the British vessel Barton had come from Guadeloupe and had reported to the Collector of the Customs at Charleston that a French privateer had captured an American ship and a brig, both of New York.
 The ship was Hopewell, Sisson, master, and the brig Rockland, Akins, master.
 The American lost 16 men killed and wounded, and the French several killed and wounded.
 When Rockland struck the "French people of colour" who were aboard her jumped overboard, drowning themselves.
 The context was that the French had banned all trade with Haiti during the Haitian Revolution and were treating as pirates any armed vessels conducting such trade.
 Furthermore, in this particular case one of Rockland's passengers was said to have been a black general, and she was carrying mail to Haiti.
 The French authorities in Guadeloupe condemned Rockwell as a prize of war.

 Barton, of 171 tons (bm), launched at Bermuda in 1799, re-entered Lloyd's Register in 1810.

 On 5 February 1811, Barton, Hunt, master, arrived at the Downs.
-She had been returning to England from Messina and Swansea when a French privateer captured her off Dungeness.
+She had been returning to England from Messina and Swansea when a French privateer had captured her off Dungeness.
 The privateer took off six of Barton's crew, but then gave her up as the winds were such that the privateer did not believe that she could get her prize into port.